flutter/website/src/content/ui/assets/asset-transformation.md

 the file to transform and `--output`, which is the location where the transformer code must write its output to.

+If the transformer applications finishes with a non-zero exit code, the build will fail with error message explaining that transformation of the asset failed.
+Anything written to the [`stderr`] stream of the process by the transformer will be included in the error message.

+## Sample

 For a sample Flutter project that uses asset transformation and includes a custom Dart package that is used as a transformer, check out the [asset_transformers project in the Flutter samples repo][].